6. Riding the Wave in Silicon Valley

 -Dr. Richard A. Swenson, M.D.

 Age with wisdom can be a wonderful thing.
 I look back now on some of the hardest experiences in my life and realize how they helped me grow.
-My leap into tennis club management embodies this dynamic.
+My leap from college at the U into tennis club management embodies this dynamic.

 I left Utah with degree in hand and landed at the Rusty Pelican Restaurant in Newport Beach to ease my transition into responsible living.
 Ha!
 Waiting tables almost became my career.
-I was stuffing my safe deposit box with gold Krugerrands to manage all the cash from tips, surfing (or playing tennis) all day, and arriving at work just in time to eat.
+I was stuffing my safe deposit box with gold Krugerrands to manage all the cash from tips, surfing (or playing tennis) all day, and arriving at work just in time to eat (on the Rusty Pelican’s dime).
 It could easily have become a lifestyle …

-Somehow, I got back on plan when I was hired as general manager of the Covina Hills Racquet Club (CH) in southern California.
-CH was the full package club, with thirteen tennis courts, two racquetball courts, weights/aerobics room, pro shop, snack bar, jacuzzi/sauna, and an outdoor pool.
-I would be directing the “leisure society” with members who were spending their free time (and disposable income) at our club.
-Dr. Rockwood would have been proud; it was textbook.
+Somehow, I got back on plan when I was hired as general manager of the Covina Hills Racquet Club (CHRC) in southern California.
+CHRC was the full package tennis club, with thirteen tennis courts, two racquetball courts, weights/aerobics room, pro shop, snack bar, jacuzzi/sauna, and an outdoor pool.
+I was now in charge of directing the “leisure society” members, who were spending their free time (and disposable income) at our club.
+My professor Dr. Rockwood would have been proud; it was textbook.

 Or so I thought.

 I was immediately overwhelmed.
 Work/life balance went out the window, even though I was wearing tennis clothes and working on my suntan.
 I had a staff of twenty employees and two tenants (pro shop and snack bar) who needed constant attention.
-The owners (Granada Royale Hometels) expected a tennis club to be as clean and orderly as a newly arrived hotel room; inspections from the hotel staff were constant.
+The hotel which owned CHRC (Granada Royale Hometels) expected a tennis club to be as immaculately clean and orderly as a newly arrived hotel room.
+Inspections from the hotel staff were constant.

-I soon realized CH was in a negative cash flow position with memberships declining.
-Then we had a pink eye outbreak in the pool.
-Upon inspecting the pump room, I found my maintenance man smoking pot (“Are those two connected?”).
+I soon realized CHRC was in a serious negative cash flow position with membership growth on the decline.
+Then we had a pink eye outbreak in the pool which threw the members into a tizzy.
+Upon inspecting the pump room to investigate, I found my maintenance man sitting in a chair smoking pot.
+I didn’t have to ask about the connection there…

 This part was not in the textbook!